-If you’re running short haul, you’re not required to maintain RODS.
-Which means you won’t need to log your hours with an ELD unless you break the rule more than eight times in a 30-day rolling period.
-If you do break the rule more than eight times, you will need an ELD to log your hours until you get back to the number of eight or fewer in a 30-day period.
+However, if you break the short haul rules more than eight times in a 30-day rolling period, you will need an ELD to log your hours until you get back to the number of eight or fewer in a 30-day period.

 There are five required components to classify your vehicle as short haul:

 - Start and return to the same location within 12 hours of duty time